gjbex/Best-practices-for-scientific-computing/docs/optimization.md

 comparison operations where $N$ is the length of the list.
 However, the quicksort algorithm that is a bit more sophisticated will on average only have to perform $O(N \log N)$ comparisons.
 For long lists, this makes a huge difference.
-For example, if the list has a 1,000 elements ($N = 1000$), then bubble sort will take a million comparisons, while quicksort will only require 3,000, and hence is a factor of 300 faster.
+For example, if the list has 1,000 elements ($N = 1000$), then the rough operation counts are on the order of one million comparisons for bubble sort and ten thousand for quicksort.
+This is about two orders of magnitude fewer comparisons, although the actual runtime also depends on implementation details and the input data.

 The choice of data structures you make can also have a profound impact on performance.
 If the goal of the data structure is to hold, e.g., numbers to